Local Dev setup

 Download the installer from here and follow the screen promptsNow export the environment variable below:

-For example, Jess username is "jesstemporal", so her command looks like this:
+For example, Jess' username is "jesstemporal", so her command looks like this:

 Applying Migrations